YottaDB/YDBDoc/MessageRecovery/errors.rst

 Syntax/Call in Error: This indicates that non-pointer types were specified for the parameters to be passed by output-only (O) and input-output (IO) conventions.

 Action: Make sure one of the valid pointer types is specified for O and IO parameters.
-Refer to the `External Calls chapter in the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/langfeat.html#external-calls>`_.
+Refer to the `External Calls section in the Programmer's Guide <../ProgrammersGuide/langfeat.html#ext-calls>`_.

 ------------------